Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 la 12

-The fireplace below is a before and after with Starfire installed behind the corner surround.
+The fireplace below is a before and after with Starfire Base Glass installed behind the corner surround.
 There will be more pictures when the back of the fireplace gets it's finishing touches.

 christy 1